seth586/guides/FreeNAS/matrix-synapse/README.md

 You will be able to connect a chat client to your server.
 I personally like [Element Secure Messenger](https://element.io/get-started).

 Your server will be able to federate with other matrix servers.
+Send me a message at @seth586:nym.im to test your federation, and let me know how it went!

 Public signups will be disabled, however you will have a token generator to give permissioned signups to friends.